 Veggies for a Pressure Cooker Corned Beef Dinner

 I really like and enjoy the flavor that the pressure cooker is infusing into the vegetables from the beer-cooking liquid.
-Usually I don’t get that stoked up about boiled cabbage wedges, or steaming it, but I truly enjoy the flavors of it.
+Usually, I don’t get that stoked up about boiled cabbage wedges or steaming it, but I truly enjoy the flavors of it.

 How to serve Instant Pot Corned Beef

-Once the corned beef is out of the Instant Pot, I prefer to put it in a plate with a little bit of the saved cooking juices and cover with foil to help keep the meat juicy and hot.
+Once the corned beef is out of the Instant Pot, I prefer to put it in a plate with a little bit of the saved cooking juices and cover it with foil to help keep the meat juicy and hot.
 After you’re ready to serve, slice the brisket against the grain to slices that are 1/4-inch to 1/8.